phishontop/pysharper/README.md

 # Pysharper
-All in one python resharper for python, used to fix code smells and increase your codes speed.
+All in one python resharper, used to fix code smells and increase your code's speed.
 This is still being developed on currently.

 ## Software Architecture Used
 Pysharper uses n-tier architecture and multiple different patterns including domain driven design (DDD).

 ## Features
-Pysharper's features range from changing dictionaries to classes if it can to changing lists to tuples if the object has never been appended to.
-Pysharper also helps save less RAM and fix loads of errors for you in seconds.
+Pysharper's features range from changing dictionaries to classes, convert lists to tuples if the object has never been appended to.
+Pysharper also helps save less RAM and fix errors that IDEs do not pick up on.

 ## CLI Entrypoint
 ```bash